 'I booked a holiday but have no travel insurance'

-Ikhena says that you can get travel insurance for a trip you booked before the pandemic started, but you might not be covered for issues related to coronavirus.
+You can get travel insurance for a trip you booked before the pandemic started, but you might not be covered for issues related to coronavirus.

-The reason why coverage is unlikely to be provided is because Coronavirus is now considered a ‘known event.’
+The reason why coverage is unlikely to be provided is because coronavirus is now considered a ‘known event.’

-So you'll need to look for a policy that specifically covers the virus, paying close attention to whether this covers the flights, getting sick abroad, or both.
+So, you'll need to look for a policy that specifically covers the virus, paying close attention to whether this covers the flights, getting sick abroad, or both.

 Speak to the insurer before you plan to travel to double-check exactly what you're protected against.